xiaoxianyu-office/mm/skills/mechanics/cancelevent.md

 Cancel the Event that triggered the skill.
 This mechanic has several important requirements in order to execute properly:

--   **The mechanic or initial skill must be run with sync=true.
-Example: - skill{s=CancelEventSkill;sync=true} ~onDamaged**
+-   **The mechanic or initial skill must be run with sync=true.**
+> Example: -
+    skill{s=CancelEventSkill;sync=true} ~onDamaged
 -   No delays allowed.
--   Not all triggers support it.
+-   Not all triggers are associated with events that can be cancelled.
--   Other mechanics within that skill can still be triggered.
+-   Other mechanics that listens to the same trigger will still be triggered even if the event is ultimately cancelled.

 ### Compatible Triggers
 -   ~onAttack
 -   ~onBucket
 -   ~onDamaged